flux-framework/rfc/spec_21.rst

 The following keys are REQUIRED in the event context object:

 priority
-   (integer) New priority in the range of 0-31.
+   (integer) New administrative priority in the range of 0-31.

 userid
    (integer) Authenticated user ID of requester.